dlk3/transgui-spec/README.md

 # Fedora RPM Package For transgui Application

-`transgui` is A feature rich cross platform Transmission BitTorrent client.
+`transgui` is a feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.
 See its [home page](https://github.com/transmission-remote-gui/transgui) for details.